Azure/reliable-web-app-pattern-dotnet/workshop/7 - Performance Efficiency/README.md

     }
     ```

-1. Add the same cache clearing to `UpdateConcertAsync`.
-The final method should look like this:
+1. The same cache clearing to `UpdateConcertAsync`.
+The method should look like this:

     ```csharp
     public async Task<UpdateResult> UpdateConcertAsync(Concert existingConcert)